Tircown/ERCF-easy-brd/Readme.md

 sudo /usr/local/bin/bossac -i -d -p /dev/ttyACM1 -e -w -v -R --offset=0x2000 out/klipper.bin
 ```

 More informations on how to reset for flashing:
 https://wiki.seeedstudio.com/Seeeduino-XIAO/#enter-bootloader-mode

 ## Klipper configuration
 See [ercf_hardware.cfg](ercf_hardware.cfg)

 ## Get the PCB Board
 If you want to support my work: https://www.pcbway.com/project/shareproject/ERCF_EASY_BRD.html
 *note: default setting is "HASL lead free" but if it doesn't matter to you, just change this option to get more affordable boards.*

-Or just download the Gerber files and upload it to your the manufacturer of your choice.
+Or just download the Gerber files and upload it to the manufacturer of your choice.

 ## Dimensions
 ![ERCF dimensions picture](/images/dimensions.jpg)